microsoft/verona/src/readme.md

 - any `lin` captures = `lin`, `self: lin`
 - 0 `lin`, 1 or more `in`, 0 or more `const` = `lin`, `self: in`
 - don't know if any `out` captures

-## Lowering

-- mangled names for all types and functions
-- struct for every concrete type
-- static and virtual dispatch
-- heap to stack with escape analysis
-- refcount op elimination

 ## Ellipsis